 - a.
-Middle school students are permitted to wear khaki color pants or shorts only.
+Middle school students are permitted to wear navy or khaki colored pants/shorts only.
 Cargo pants are permitted.
 Shorts must be Bermuda length, NO exceptions. - b.
 High school students are permitted to wear jeans.
 Jeans must be blue in color only.
-Pants or shorts must be khaki, navy, or blue denim only.
+Pants or shorts must be khaki, navy, or blue denim, with no holes, only.
 Cargo pants are permitted.
 Shorts must be Bermuda length, NO exceptions.
 No cut-off shorts. - c.
 Pants or shorts must be worn properly at the waist and not sag below the top of the hips.
 Pants or shorts may not be rolled up or folded up.
 Pants or shorts must not fit too snuggly.
 Students wearing the top of their pants or shorts below their buttocks will be given a Disciplinary Referral Form for improper exposure (see 3.11). - d.
-All pants and shorts must have belt loops, and a belt must be worn through all the loops and fastened appropriately - e.
-Athletic shorts are not permitted. - f.
-Yoga pants, leggings, stretch, workout pants are not permitted - g.
-Split seams or cut offs at the bottom of the legs are not permitted a.
-No Skirts or Skorts are permitted during school.
+Athletic shorts are not permitted. - e.
+Yoga pants, leggings, stretch, workout pants are not permitted - f.
+Split seams or cut offs at the bottom of the legs are not permitted.